 By the tenth century in England new invaders, the Danes, had made their mark in northern and eastern England, establishing new settlements alongside existing ones and breathing new life into some towns (York and Lincoln being notable examples).
 Although the Viking raiders had initially disrupted long-distance trade, Danish settlement gave an impetus to agriculture, commerce and industry alike.
 At the same time, or even earlier, kings of many of the Anglo-Saxon kingdoms had been fostering urban development to some degree.
 One key indicator is the appearance of settlements with names ending in "-wich", one derivation of which is from the Scandinavian term vik applied to numerous locations around the North Sea and meaning originally "bay" or "inlet" but becoming applied particularly to landing-places where travelling merchants would disembark from their vessels to conduct trade these were not necessarily permanent marketplaces but were likely the locations of locally-based industries (similar to the situation which gave rise to Lynn).

-In time, some of these trading destinations became more permanent, perhaps with encouragement from the Anglo-Saxon kings.
+In time, some of these trading destinations became more permanent, perhaps with encouragement from Anglo-Saxon kings, who looked to obtain through wiks the luxury goods they needed to maintain their elevated status (through conspicuous display and gift-giving).
 In fact, the wik phenomenon predated the Danish arrival and can be traced back to at least the beginning of the eighth century.
 It is notable that of the settlements incorporating wik in their names including Lundenwic (the site of the Saxon settlement at London being remembered later as Aldwych, the old wik), Fordwich (the outport for Canterbury), Swanawic (Swanage), Eoforwic, Gippeswyc, Westwyk, Nordwic, Sandwich, Hamwic (Southampton, the outport for Winchester) several were the principal leading estuarine-based settlements and/or sites of royal administration in one or other of the royal kingdoms; every kingdom had at least one such trading centre associated with a place that later became one of the country's leading towns.
 To what extent these types of settlement, with market functions, can be considered towns is still debated, although some have tried to skirt the issue by suggesting a category of "proto-urban" that is, settlements either having the potential to develop into towns, or already a good part of the way along the process of developing the urban character they would later unquestionably have; this, of course, incorrectly assumes we are agreed upon a precise and clear set of qualifications for "town" status.
 Whether urban or not in intent, it is nonetheless becoming clear that the wiks were an important innovation as foci for commerce, rather different from rural settlements or administrative centres; Hamwic, or Hamtun, with two to three thousand inhabitants, was important enough to give its name to the larger administrative unit of Hamp[ton]shire, before Viking raids prompted its inhabitants to relocate into a fortified area at Southampton.
 In fact, the Norse invasions seem to have disrupted the wik trading network generally.

 Of course, we cannot look to coastal- or estuarine-based settlements alone for examples of settlements with some urban attributes.
 Others with -wic terminations are also found inland and may well have been so designated because one of their aspects was as trading centres, if only for the surrounding region.
-Examples are found in the salt wiches of Cheshire and Worcestershire.
-However, to complicate matters, "-wich" in some instances may derive from the Latin vicus, which was used broadly for dwellings, farms, hamlets, or subsidiary settlements.
+Examples are found in the salt wiches of Cheshire and Worcestershire, although because 'wich' was also an Anglo-Saxon term meaning salt pan, and these wiches were involved both in the production and sale of salt.
+To complicate matters further, "-wich" in some instances may derive from the Latin vicus, which was used broadly for dwellings, farms, hamlets, or subsidiary settlements.